coopcycle/coopcycle-docs/en/restaurant/create-restaurant.md

 After step, when restaurant-owner is connecting to CoopCycle with his or her username and password, he/her will only have access to his/her restaurant.

-## Step 3 : Create a Dtripe account and link it to your restaurant
+## Step 3 : Create a Stripe account and link it to your restaurant

-About the creation of your Dtripe account, please see [Admin's guide/Stripe]{https://docs.coopcycle.org/fr/administrateur/paiements-stripe.html}.
+About the creation of your Stripe account, please see [Admin's guide/Stripe]{https://docs.coopcycle.org/fr/administrateur/paiements-stripe.html}.
 Instructions are the same for cooperative and restaurant.
 The only difference is what you do next with your Stripe account.

 When a restaurant has created its Stripe account, this one can be connected to CoopCycle platform and to the restaurant :
-- If administrators enabled restaurant to manage its own stripe account, restaurant-owner with his/her own account can connect Stripe account by going on *General information* by clicking on the name of the restaurant, or on the `edit` button.
+- If administrators enabled restaurant to manage its own Stripe account, restaurant-owner with his/her own account can connect Stripe account by going on *General information* by clicking on the name of the restaurant, or on the `edit` button.
 Then click on the `Payment` tab and connect with Stripe.
-- If administrators disabled restaurant to manage its own stripe account, you have to follow the same steps but with an administator account to connect restaurant stripe account.
+- If administrators disabled restaurant to manage its own Stripe account, you have to follow the same steps but with an administator account to connect restaurant stripe account.